1-8 Basic concepts

 CELL-BOUNDARIES-2

-In many tissues, it is much easier to identify the boundaries beetween cells.
+In many tissues, it is much easier to identify cell boundaries.

-This image is of the epithelium that lines the internal cavity (the “lumen”) of the small intestine, in which many boundaries between cells can be observed.
+This image is of the epithelium that lines the internal cavity (the “lumen”) of the small intestine.
+Many many cell boundaries can be observed.

-See examples of cells with defined boundaries after placing the mouse or clicking over the image.
+See some examples of cells with defined boundaries after placing the mouse or clicking over the image.

 Look closely at the section and notice that there are several other epithelial cells with visible boundaries.